crazycapivara/imapy/README.md

 # imapy
-(Another) Python imap package on top of imaplib with the intention to keep things simple but flexible, therefor, messages are more or less not parsed by default.
+(Another) Python imap package on top of imaplib with the intention to keep things simple but flexible, therefor, searching and fetching is simplified but messages are more or less not parsed by default (they are Message objects as parsed by the python standard email module).
 As search result (only) a message generator is returned, so that you can iterate over found messages and apply several parsing functions on them.
 Hence, the included utilitiy module "imapy.utils" contains already a lot of parsing functions ...